Alken & Venn

 Two-pronged spear reproduced based on old books.

-The royal sweethearts cannot be hiding the existence of the bell towers since they are visible and audible to anyone in the vicinity, nor can they be protecting them from random destruction.
+The royal sweethearts can’t be hiding bell towers visible, and audible, to anyone at the castles, nor can they be protecting them from random destruction.
 That just leaves hiding something within them, which is supported by the Bell Keepers providing Hidden Weapon as a covenant reward.
 However, what is there to hide beside the love the prince and princess secretly shared?
 And what evidence is there to find in an otherwise unassuming bell tower?
-Perhaps none now, but at the time the puppets were created it may have been the site of clandestine meetings.
+None now, but at the time the puppets were created, it may have been the site of clandestine meetings.
 The seal is designed to summon the wearer to the location of the nearest bell tower that a human entered, perfect for the prince and princess to meet up in secret.
 At the same time, it would be disastrous if someone else saw the royal of an enemy nation warp in right before their eyes, so guards were created to prevent trespassers.
-The regular ringing of the bell is an all-clear signal for the prince or princess to put on the ring and await their beloved’s visit.
+The bell’s toll is an all-clear signal for the prince or princess to put on the ring and visit the other.
 This is why the covenant keeps trespassers from ringing it; it prevents false flags.

 Old helmet that is deceptively comfortable to wear.
 Personal effect of the bell keepers.